julianlam/nodebb-plugin-sso-smugmug/README.md

-# NodeBB Dropbox SSO
+# SmugMug SSO

-NodeBB Plugin that allows users to login/register via their Dropbox account.
+NodeBB Plugin that allows users to login/register via their SmugMug account.

 ## Installation